-1087 Orb-88 § 12.
+- 1087 § 12.
 (1) An administration which has initiated a coordination procedure under the provisions of Nos.
 1060 to 1074 shall communicate to the Board, on expiry of the period of four months following the date of the relevant weekly circular mentioned in No. 1078, the names of the administrations with which an agreement has been reached.
 It shall also inform the Board of the progress made in effecting coordination with the other administrations or of any difficulties.
 Such a communication shall be made to the Board every six months after the above-mentioned period.
-The Board shall publish this information in the special section of its weekly circular referred to in No. 1044.

-1087A Orb-88 (2) An administration which initiated the coordination, as well as any administration with which coordination is sought, shall communicate to the Board any modifications to the published characteristics of their respective networks that were required to reach agreement on the coordination.
-The Board shall publish this information in accordance with No. 1078, indicating that these modifications resulted from the joint effort of the administrations concerned to reach agreement on coordination and for this reason they should be given special consideration.

-1087B Orb-88 (3) When the coordination process takes the form of a Multilateral Planning Meeting (MPM), in accordance with resolves 1 to 7 of Resolution 110 (Orb-88), the administration which sought the coordination of its satellite network shall communicate to the Board the names of administrations with which coordination has been completed and an agreement reached, as well as the names of administrations with which coordination has not been completed.
+The Board shall publish this information in the special section of its weekly circular referred to in No. 1044. - 1087A (2) An administration which initiated the coordination, as Orb-88 well as any administration with which coordination is sought, shall communicate to the Board any modifications to the published characteristics of their respective networks that were required to reach agreement on the coordination.
+The Board shall publish this information in accordance with No. 1078, indicating that these modifications resulted from the joint effort of the administrations concerned to reach agreement on coordination and for this reason they should be given special consideration. - 1087B (3) When the coordination process takes the form of a Orb-88 (3) When the coordination process takes the form of a Multilateral Planning Meeting (MPM), in accordance with resolves 1 to 7 of Resolution 110 (Orb-88), the administration which sought the coordination of its satellite network shall communicate to the Board the names of administrations with which coordination has been completed and an agreement reached, as well as the names of administrations with which coordination has not been completed.

-1087C Orb-88 (4) Each administration participating in a Multilateral Planning Meeting (MPM) shall communicate to the Board any changes agreed upon in the published characteristics of frequency assignments of its satellite networks considered by the Multilateral Planning Meeting (MPM).
+1087C (4) Each administration participating in a Multilateral Planning Meeting (MPM) shall communicate to the Board any changes agreed upon in the published characteristics of frequency assignments of its satellite networks considered by the Multilateral Planning Meeting (MPM).

-1087D Orb-88 (5) The Board shall publish the information specified in Nos.
+1087D (5) The Board shall publish the information specified Orb-88 in Nos.
 1087B and 1087C above in the special section of its weekly circular referred to in No. 1044 and shall also, when the weekly circular contains such information, so inform all administrations by circular telegram.

-Requests to the IFRB for Assistance in Effecting Coordination a) an administration with which coordination is sought under No. 1060 fails to acknowledge receipt, under No. 1082, within forty-five days after the date of the weekly circular publishing the information relating to the request for coordination;
+- 1088 Requests to the IFRB for Assistance in Effecting Coordination - 1089 § 13.
+(1) An administration seeking coordination may request the Board to endeavour to effect coordination in those cases where: - 1090 a) an administration with which coordination is sought under No. 1060 fails to acknowledge receipt, under No. 1082, within forty-five days after the date of the weekly circular publishing the information relating to the request for coordination; - 1091b) an administration has acknowledged receipt under No. 1082, but fails to give a decision within four months from the date of the relevant weekly circular; - 1091Ac)a bilateral or multilateral meeting, or a MultilateralOrb-88Planning Meeting (MPM) is required to achieve coordination and the administration concerned experiences difficulties in making arrangements for it; - 1092d)there is disagreement between the administrationOrb-88seeking coordination and an administration with which coordination is sought as to the acceptable interference; or

-1089 § 13.
-(1) An administration seeking coordination may request the Board to endeayour to effect coordination in those cases where:

-an administration has acknowledged receipt under No. 1082, but fails to give a decision within four months from the date of the relevant weekly circular;

-1091A Orb-88 c) a bilateral or multilateral meeting, or a Multilateral Planning Meeting (MPM) is required to achieve coordination and the administration concerned experiences difficulties in making arrangements for it:

-1092 Orb-88 there is disagreement between the administration seeking coordination and an administration with which coordination is sought as to the acceptable interference: or e) coordination is not possible for any other reason.
+1093 e) coordination is not possible for any other reason.

-(2) In so doing, the administration shall provide the necessary information to enable the Board to endeavour to effect such coordination.
+1094 (2) In so doing, the administration shall provide the neces-Orb-88 sary information to enable the Board to endeavour to effect such coordination.